-It’s a significant artistic achievement.
+‘Passing Strange’ on Broadway made for an exciting artistic achievement.
 Really.
-Leaping past these same stage barriers of narrative and character has been one of the reasons for the breakthrough popularity of such shows as ‘Hamilton’ and ‘Hedwig and the Angry Inch” — breakthroughs for hip-hop and glam-rock, respectively.
+I simply didn’t think a single composer-performer-narrator could pull off such a feat.
+Leaping past these same stage barriers of narrative, character and performance has been one of the reasons for the breakthrough popularity of such shows as ‘Hamilton’ and ‘Hedwig and the Angry Inch” — breakthroughs for hip-hop and glam-rock, respectively.

-Too bad ‘Passing Strange’ never gained such widespread attention.
+Too bad ‘Passing Strange’ never gained their widespread attention.
 An off-Broadway hit, it ran only five months on Broadway and never toured.
 The ‘LA Times’ complained, five years later, the city still hadn’t seen the show.
 It’s taken nine years to premiere it in North Texas.
-Yet ‘Passing Strange’ was what a rock concert-turned-musical can do when it fuses a knowing irony, a deceptively simple stage style, a special talent for conveying character and narrative — and, oh yes, powering all this with some passionate musical numbers.
-As a result, the Spike Lee-directed film record of the Broadway production is one of the most visually, dramatically and musically satisfying rock concert films / stage documentaries since the Talking Heads’ ‘Stop Making Sense’ (the show conceived by David Byrne, filmed by Jonathan Demme in 1984).
+Yet ‘Passing Strange’ was what a rock concert-turned-musical can do when it fuses a knowing irony, a deceptively simple stage style, a special talent for conveying character and story — and, oh yes, powering all this with some fierce little tunes.
+As a result, the Spike Lee-directed film record of the Broadway production is one of the most visually, dramatically and musically satisfying rock concert films / stage documentaries since the Talking Heads’ ‘Stop Making Sense’ (with a show conceived by David Byrne, filmed by Jonathan Demme in 1984).

-Simultaneously heartfelt and lightly mocking, Stew’s story of a young black man’s flight from his middle-class church in LA to the hemp-smoking radicals of Europe allowed ‘Passing Strange’ to ring the changes on gospel, rhythm-and-blues, punk, funk and avant-garde performance.
-A rich musical stew, needless to say.
+Simultaneously heartfelt and lightly mocking, Stew’s story of a young black man’s flight from his middle-class church in LA to the hemp-smoking radicals of Europe allowed ‘Passing Strange’ to ring the changes on gospel, rhythm-and-blues, punk, funk and avant-garde cabaret.
+A rich musical brew.
 The story is based on Stew’s own struggles, but the journey is familiar enough from the show’s patron saint, James Baldwin.
-A young black man tries to figure out race, sex, art, politics, music and himself by escaping America, trying to get perspective as an expatriate.
+A young black man tries to figure out race, sex, art, politics, music and himself by putting some distance between himself and America, getting that expatriate perspective.

-But with Theatre Three’s area premiere of ‘Passing Strange,’ all that white, bright, performance-art spareness is gone (the two video screens add little in the way of visual novelty or depth — they might as well be street signs).
-What’s also gone is the immense, direct power of amplified rock on a concert stage.
-David Wash’s set — with its Persian-rugged walkways and mixed-typeface sign reading “the ReAl” along a back wall — transports us to an old-school, late-night folk club, a club like the hungry i or The Bitter End.
+But with Theatre Three’s area premiere of ‘Passing Strange,’ all that bright, performance-art spareness is gone (the two video screens add little in the way of visual novelty or depth — they might as well be street signs).
+What’s also gone to a degree is the immense, direct power of amplified rock on a concert stage.
+David Wash’s set has Persian-rugged walkways and a mixed-up-typeface sign reading “the ReAl” along a back wall — it transports us to an old-school, late-night folk club, a club like the hungry i or The Bitter End.
 One half-expects a young comic to warm up the crowd with jokes about Nixon.
-(Very effective lighting from Aaron Johansen; he practically reproduces the cigarette smoke.)
+(Very appropriate lighting from Aaron Johansen; he practically reproduces the cigarette smoke.)

 Yet in artfully condensing ‘Passing Strange’ into Theatre Three’s space, director vicki washington has kept it singing and kicking and beguiling.
-It’s now less an innovative rock concert and more an intimate, marvelously potent cabaret revue-turned-musical.
-This makes clear Stew’s solution to the Great Rock ‘n Roll Musical-Theater Dilemmas: A Narrator adds character depth and keeps the story moving (which, in fact, is one of the things ‘Hedwig’ and ‘Hamilton’ also do).
+It’s now less an innovative rock concert and more an intimate, marvelously potent revue-turned-musical.
+This makes clear Stew’s solution to the Great Rock ‘n Roll Musical-Theater Divide: Having a narrator adds character depth and keeps the story moving (a narrator, in fact, is a major player in ‘Hedwig’ and ‘Hamilton,’ too).

-No surpise, then, why this show hasn’t catapulted into public awareness the way ‘Hedwig’ and ‘Hamilton’ have: It’s uncompromisingly about race.
-Yet while Baldwin may be the show’s patron saint, ‘Passing Strange’ doesn’t traffic in Baldwin’s razor-edged rage over racial hatred, ghetto poverty or his own family abuse.
-Looking back, Stew has a warmer, sadder yet bemused take on his own flounderings.
-Our naive hero, the Youth, is actually raised in a decently middle-class house by a loving (if spiritually insistent) mother (Nikka Morton).
-It’s one of Stew’s comic strokes to have the Narrator point out, almost immediately, how the mother falls into stereotypical ‘Negro dialect’ when she talks of church or God.
-Here, from the start, being black is handled as part performance, part defining context.
+No surpise, then, why this show didn’t catapult into public awareness the way ‘Hedwig’ and ‘Hamilton’ have: It’s uncompromisingly about race.
+Yet while Baldwin may be the show’s patron saint, ‘Passing Strange’ doesn’t traffic in his razor-edged rage over racial hatred, ghetto poverty or his own family abuse.
+Looking back, Stew has a warmer, sadder yet bemused take on his flounderings.
+Our naive hero, the Youth, is actually raised in a decently middle-class house by a loving (if insistently church-going) mother (Nikka Morton).
+It’s one of Stew’s comic strokes to have the Narrator point out, almost immediately, how the mother falls into stereotypical ‘Negro dialect’ whenever she talks of church or God.
+From the start, being black is handled as part performance, part defining context.

-And when it comes to contexts, the Youth soon encounters that classic dilemma: Being black in America is a role that doesn’t suit him.
-He also becomes aware of how many people are conveniently just ‘passing’ — passing as black, passing as true churchgoers.
+And when it comes to contexts, the Youth soon encounters that classic dilemma: Being black in America is a role that doesn’t fit his personal style at all.
+He also becomes aware of how many people seem to fit because they’re conveniently ‘passing’ — passing as black, passing as true believers.
 The show’s title comes from Othello’s description of Desdemona’s response to his own journeys, his epic transformation into the Moor of Venice, admired military hero, a black Muslim in a white Christian world: “My story being done / She gave me for my pains a world of sighs. / She swore, in faith, ’twas strange, ’twas passing strange, / Twas pitiful, ’twas wondrous pitiful. / She wished she had not heard it, yet she wished / That heaven had made her such a man.”
-Stew takes this passage on ‘passing’ and runs and puns with its meanings — including ‘making’ someone into a man — until even characters just passing a joint seem to be wryly commenting on their shared quest for authentic (or hash-disguised) selves.
+Stew takes this passage on ‘passing’ and runs and puns with its many meanings — including ‘making’ someone into such a man.
+Even characters just passing a joint seem to be wryly commenting on their shared quest for authentic (or hash-disguised) selves.

 As the Youth, Darren McElroy starts off too twitchy and frantic, chasing a comic effect he doesn’t need to grab at.
-When McElroy’s character defiantly declares to his mother he’s leaving for Europe, one half-expects him to admit he’s also suffering heroin withdrawal and that he really admires the early Richard Pryor’s panic attacks.
+When McElroy’s character defiantly declares to his mother he’s leaving for Europe, one half-expects him to admit he’s also suffering heroin withdrawal and that he really admires the onscreen panic attacks of early Richard Pryor.
 It’s when McElroy faces the more worldly Europeans that his gullible boy-man becomes sweetly funny.
 His wide-eyed, slow-on-the-uptake stare says everything.
 Confronting the Youth is Cam Kirkpatrick, who has no trouble at all playing the various black men the Youth measures himself against, including an over-the-top, transvestite performer who manages to mash-up RuPaul and Bertolt Brecht while still seeming both dangerous and wonderfully ridiculous.

-In short, it should sound more like the best of Roberts’ own performance — emotionally committed and utterly convincing.
+It should sound like the best of Calvin Scott Roberts’ own performance: emotionally committed and casually convincing.